-Opening a UK offshore bank account can be difficult for a non-resident as the eligibility requirements of most of the UK banks make it clear that in order to open accounts with them, you must be a resident of the UK.
+Opening a offshore bank account in the UK can be difficult for a non-resident as the eligibility requirements of most UK banks make it clear that in order to open accounts with them, you must be a resident of the UK.
 This is because UK banks have to perform identity checks and follow anti-money laundering regulations whenever someone applies for a business bank account.

 Please watch the video given below to get more details:

 These checks can be done rather easily if you live in the UK.
 However, if you don't live in the UK, performing these checks is more difficult and time-consuming.
 As a result, many banks won't accept applications from non-residents to avoid these problems.